modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

   - in case of failure to run: an analysis of the reasons.

   This file is only needed if either test setup or test failure have to be described.

-If a `passed` claim is made, the validation script will test the submitted results against the reference solution with a wide tolerance band.
-Violating such a loose correctness interpretation will lead to automatic rejection of the `passed` file.

 #### 9.2.4 Directory Structure